-Produced using the St. Vincent grape which uncertain lineages, but may be a chance seedling resulting from a cross between Pinot Noir and Chambourcin, both of which were growing next to each other in the establishing vineyard.
-Originally discovered in Augusta, Missouri in 1973 by Scott Toedesbush, who was managing a vineyard owned by Lucian Dressel.
+This semi-sweet red wine has a place on your patio.
+Our Rose Red is produced using the St. Vincent grape.
+The grape has uncertain lineages, but may be a chance seedling resulting from a cross between Pinot Noir and Chambourcin, both of which were growing next to each other in the establishing vineyard.
+St. Vincent grapes were originally discovered in Augusta, Missouri in 1973 by Scott Toedesbush who was managing a vineyard owned by Lucian Dressel.
 In 2006, St. Vincent was added to the approved grape variety list.

-St. Vincent produces a moderate sized cluster with large deep purple berries, with vigorous upright growth habit.
+St. Vincent produces a moderate-sized cluster with large deep purple berries, with vigorous upright growth habits.
 Moderately susceptible to disease and pest, this grape grows very well in Missouri.
 The St. Vincent grape produces a wine similar to a young Italian Chianti.
 The nose is complex, but light with cherry, nut, and smoke overtones.
 The finish is known for its strong cherry, melon, and toasted nut, with a wonderful long complex overtone.
+The wine is cold fermented and blended using St. Vincent, Marechal Foch, and Chambourcin.
+This wine produces a wonderful melon and apricot flavor.